AI & Intellectual Property

 Who Owns AI-Generated Output?

-Practical — Many vendors assign output rights to you in their terms.
-Check each tool.
-Do not assume you own output without reading the license.
+What matters practically is your vendor's terms.
+Many assign output rights to you, but not all.
+Don't assume you own the output without reading the license.

 Training Data Copyright

-Issue — AI models are trained on large datasets.
-Some may include copyrighted material.
-Lawsuits are ongoing.
-Outcome uncertain.
+AI models are trained on large datasets, and some of that data may include copyrighted material.
+There are active lawsuits in the US and EU.
+The outcomes are uncertain.

-For creators — If your work was used without permission, legal options exist.
-Consult counsel.
+If you're a creator whose work was used without permission, legal options are emerging.
+Consult a lawyer who's current on this.

 Commercial Usage Rights

-Updates — Terms change.
-Re-check periodically.
-Especially after major product updates.
+Terms also change.
+Re-check after major product updates or renewals.

 Terms of Service: Key Differences

-When in doubt — Do not assume.
-Ask the vendor or counsel.
+When in doubt, don't assume.
+Ask the vendor directly or consult counsel.